womuer/CodeAssist/README.md

 ```cpp
 for // Creates a for loop snippet
 ```

-Alternatively, one can also just press <kbd>Ctrl</kbd> + <kbd>Space</kbd> (works on Windows, Linux, or Mac) to access the available snippets in the editor.
+If the snippet does not appear, you can also just press <kbd>Ctrl</kbd> + <kbd>Space</kbd> (works on Windows, Linux, or Mac) to access the available snippets in the editor.

 ## Installation
+You can  find this extension VScode extension market,  but now it's not upload in that.

-1. Install Visual Studio Code 0.10.1 or higher
+1. Install Visual Studio Code
 2. Launch VS Code
 3. From the command palette `Ctrl`+`Shift`+`P` (Windows, Linux) or `Cmd`+`Shift`+`P` (OSX)
 4. Type `ext install` or just simply select `Install Extension`